 The bottom line is that it’s a great place to rent a car or camper van and road trip through.

-- Trans Canada Highway from Lake Louise: This highway is a 4,860-mile-long road, stretching from one side of Canada to the other.
-The patch of drive from Lake Louise to Revelstoke (actually in British Columbia) is a less overwhelming drive than completing this whole highway, but not short in beautiful scenery.
-Glacier National Park is a great mountain hike to do along the way!
+- Trans Canada Highway from Canmore: This highway is a 4,860-mile-long road, stretching from one side of Canada to the other.
+The patch of drive from Canmore to Revelstoke (actually in British Columbia) is a less overwhelming drive than completing this whole highway, but not short in beautiful scenery.
+You will find so many things to do in Canmore and Glacier National Park has some great mountain hikes to do along the way!

 - The Canadian Badlands: This is another must-see.
 Stretching from Calgary to Dinosaur Provincial Park off Highway 1, this landscape is wondrous for the eyes to see.
 It has quite a unique look, ranging anywhere from a Wild West feel to a prehistoric one.
 The rock formations in this area are ones you don’t want to miss.